iqsnider/sniff/README.md

 \end{cases}
 $$

-To ensure that the matrix is undirected, we first keep only the strict upper-triangular section of \( B \) by forming a matrix \( C \) such that:
+To ensure that the matrix is undirected, we first keep only the strict upper-triangular section of $B$ by forming a matrix $C$ such that:

 $$
 C_{ij} =